parlaynu/megadetector-v5-onnx/docs/platforms/jetson-nano.md

 # Jetson Nano

 The Jetson Nano has python3.6.
-It can't update to 3.9 because a lot of the packages needed to use the jetson are custom built by Nvidia to use the hardware.
+It can't be update to 3.9 because a lot of the packages needed to use the jetson are custom built by Nvidia to use the hardware.
 This includes `opencv` which is installed as part of the jetpack.

 The installed jetpack I built from was 4.6.2: